OperationalizingAI/Hackathon-2-22-24/README.md

 }
 ```

-From the Notebook console opern the termial of the Instance…
+From the Notebook console open the termial of the Instance…
 ```
 	aws s3 cp s3://large-blobs/void.tar.gz ~/void.tar.gz
 ```